 Have a first impression of you reports with the Plagiarism Level

-The Plagiarism Level is the percentage of text within a document that is plagiarized, such function will assist you to indicate if a document requires or not a deeper investigation.
+The Plagiarism Level is the percentage of text within a document that has been matched to another source.
+This function is to assist you to by indicating where a document may require further investigation.

 Identify different type of matches with colored highlighting